Lice and Carpets: Proven Ways to Treat Carpet after Head Lice

 When it comes to head lice, no carpet powder is necessary.
 Head lice are resistant to most pesticides, including powdered pesticides.
 Additionally, the risk of inhaling these poisons is very high when working in powder form, which can lead to significant respiratory issues.
 Just simple vacuuming is sufficient.

 Many people spend hours and hundreds of dollars on cleaning their home and carpets.
-Instead of wasting precious resources on unnecessary cleaning, go to the article Ultimate Lice Cleaning Checklist that explains what to clean and how to clean it.
+Instead of wasting precious resources on unnecessary cleaning, grab the free LICE CLEANING CHECKLIST and take that checklist from room to room with you.